GlosuU/bayograff/README.md

 Write an autobiography, a journal or a chronology online

-## TODOS

--   Add 404 and 500 views
--   Add "delete all data" in Profile Page.
--   Change page title and icon with router: https://dev.to/webhookrelay/a-simple-way-to-keep-your-vue-page-title-in-sync-with-the-router-ec0
--   Fix Header and NavBar from scrolling down

 ## Necessary external accounts (add private parameters to .env file)

 -   Auth0 (https://auth0.com/)